Categories

 A Note on the Path of Jnana Yoga Followed by Me

-In my path of Jnana Yoga I have followed various paths which have been closely aligned with each other.
-I started out with J Krishnamurti, moved to Advaita and then finally to a variant of Advaita called Direct Path.
-I jumped the raft of a path whenever I did not find a teaching serving my purpose and predilection which leans heavily towards deconstructive philosophical inquiry and contemplation rather than Yoga based approaches which demand any form of repetitive activity.
+In my path of Jnana Yoga, I have followed various paths which have been closely aligned with each other.
+I started with J Krishnamurti, moved to Advaita and then finally to a variant of Advaita called Direct Path.
+I jumped the raft of a path whenever I did not find a teaching serving my purpose and predilection which leans heavily towards deconstructive philosophical inquiry and contemplation rather than Yoga-based approaches which demand any form of repetitive activity.

 “That path alone, by following which a man becomes grounded in the knowledge of the reality, is the right path for him.
 There is no one single path which suits all alike.”